jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

     * When the characters are moved to the **Pocket Universe** they stay in the same rows they were in in the original universe.
 They keep all their counters and their orientation (ready/exhausted; face up/face down).
     * The **Pocket Universe** is still in the same overall game as the original universe.
 So cards don't "appear" or "leave play" when they move from the original universe to the **Pocket Universe** or vice versa.
     * Cards in the **Pocket Universe** cannot attack or otherwise affect cards in the original universe and vice versa.
     * The Uniqueness rules don't apply across the **Pocket Universe** and original universe.
 (For example, you could have a Human Torch in both Universes.)
     * Note: Your hand, deck, KO pile, and out-of-game piles can be accessed in both the original universe and the **Pocket Universe** (more on this below).
+* Each player who has characters in a **Pocket Universe** will take a separate turn in that **Pocket Universe** after their normal turn (before the next player's normal turn, and including the turn Franklin creates the **Pocket Universe**).
-* Ea
+    *

 # Gambit
 ## [Gambit](http://vs.tcgbrowser.com/images/cards/big/RES-003.jpg) (MC)